kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 This is the Clean Html GEC - iData library.

 This library is under development.
-Is has only be tested under windows.
+Is has only been tested under windows.

-I. *** Install as folllows:
+I. *** Install as follows:

-1. You need the latest Clean system (version 2.1.1) for windows which can be downloaded from our site (www.cs.kun.nl/~clean).
+1. You need the latest Clean system (version 2.1.1) for windows which can be downloaded from our site (www.cs.ru.nl/~clean).
 Install this system.
 It will generate a Clean 2.1.1 folder.
 Put it anywhere, e.g. on your desktop.
-Read the readMe that comes with the installation.
+Read the ReadMe that comes with the installation.
 In particular, you have to launch the Clean IDE once.
-It will attach files with Clean extensions to the clean IDE.
+It will associate files with Clean extensions to the Clean IDE.
 That is all.

-You can work with Clean, but the html library is not yet included in the latest version, so you have to add this library by yourself (points 3 - 5)
+You can work with Clean, but the html library is not yet included in the latest version, so you have to add this library yourself (points 3 - 5)

 2. Move the htmlGEC library into the folder Clean 2.1.1/Libraries.